 The two practical tests will each comprise a number of tasks to be taken under controlled conditions.
-The practical tests focus on the candidate's ability to carry out practical tasks rather than to explain the theory of how the tasks are completed.
+The practical tests focus on the candidate's ability to carry out practical tasks.
 Candidates are assessed on their ability to complete these tasks.

 Printed copies of the practical tests will be sent to Examination Officers.
-If Centres do not receive these instructions, they should contact CIE Customer Services.
+If Centres do not receive these instructions, they should contact Cambridge Customer Services.
 Practical paper packets must not be opened before the examination.
 Source files will be available to Cambridge International Centres three days before the examination window so they can be downloaded by the Centres.